Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Split up to 100 Japanese full names, in Kanji or Latin writing, into first name and last name structures*
+*Discover the likely gender of a up to 100 Japanese first and last names written in Latin alphabet*

 > Body parameter